HenryDashwood/hakyll-website/things/places.md

 #### The Gentlemen Baristas, Piccadilly

 Tables and benches are a good height and shape.
 Lots of plugs behind the seats.
 Fast unsecured WiFi.
 Good food.
+Feels quite crowded at weekends though.

 ## Oxford